AndreyMMP/Chat/README.md

 <br/><br/>
 #ENGLISH<br/>
 This is a real-time chat application using Websockets as middleware, jQuery as a Websocket client and HTML DOM manipulation.
-To control access to the service, the Redis memory bank was used, storing the entrance and exit of chat users in real time.
+<br/>To control access to the service, the Redis memory bank was used, storing the entrance and exit of chat users in real time.
+<br/>For unit tests the tools used were xUnit and MOQ.
 <br/><br/>
 Functionalities:<br/>
 The user can choose a nickname and enter the chat room.<br/>